Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Simulations

 \section{Simulations}

-In this section, we evaluate the proposed TrPMBM and TrMBM filters.
+In this section, we evaluate the proposed TrPMBM and TrMBM filters\footnote{Matlab code available at https://github.com/Agarciafernandez/MTT.}.
 These filters have been implemented with the parameters (see Section \ref{subsec:Practical_aspects}): $N_{h}=100$, $\Gamma_{mbm}=10^{-4}$, $\Gamma_{p}=10^{-4}$, $\Gamma_{b}=10^{-4},$ $\Gamma_{a}=10^{-4}$, gating threshold 15, $\Gamma_{d}=0.4,$ and $L\in\{1,5\}$.
 We have also implemented the PMBM filter with spawning (S-PMBM) in \cite{Su21}, which uses recycling \cite{Williams12} to add the information on spawned targets into the PPP.
 In addition, we have implemented two filters that do not take into account spawning: the PMBM \cite{Williams15b,Angel18_b} and the trajectory PMBM (TPMBM) filter \cite{Granstrom18,Angel20_e}.
 The TPMBM provides information on the trajectory of each branch, but not on the genealogy.
 The PMBM and S-PMBM filter do not provide genealogy information either and estimate the trajectory of each branch sequentially by linking estimates with the same auxiliary variable \cite{Angel20_e}.
 All filters have been implemented with the same parameters as the TrPMBM filter (where applicable).
-We have also tested the GLMB filter with spawning, with a maximum of 1000 global hypotheses\footnote{Code available at https://github.com/dsbryant/glmb-spawning.} \cite{Bryant18}.
+We have also tested the GLMB filter with spawning, with a maximum of 1000 global hypotheses\footnote{Matlab code available at https://github.com/dsbryant/glmb-spawning.} \cite{Bryant18}.
 All the units in this section are in the international system.

 The single target state is $x=\left[p_{x},\dot{p}_{x},p_{y},\dot{p}_{y}\right]^{T}$, which contains position and velocity in a two-dimensional plane.
 Targets move with $p_{1}^{S}=0.99$ and the nearly constant velocity model with $d_{1}$ a zero vector,